-Just like any other Mil-Kid
+Just like other Military Brats

-Kaden is just like many other military kids.
+Kaden is just like many other military brats.
 He was born into a life of deployments, trainings, and moving.
 At just five years old, he has already moved a handful of times.
-He has seen his Marine Corps dad go away on countless trainings and is currently experiencing watching him get ready for another deployment.
+He has seen his Marine Corps dad go away on countless missions and is currently experiencing watching him get ready for another deployment.
 Military life has helped to give Kaden the resiliency to deal whatever life throws at him even at a young age.
 And last year, Kaden and his family experienced a tragedy that no big brother ever should have to experience.

 Last June, Kaden, his mom, his dad, and his little sister Millie began the same trip that thousands of other military families do each year- PCSing to a new duty station.
 Little sister Millie, only ten months old at the time, hadn’t been feeling well.
 As they made their trek from Virginia to California, Millie was getting sicker and sicker.
 After several stops to urgent care offices and finally to an ER in Arizona, Kaden and his family learned that Millie was much sicker than the ear infection they thought she had.
 Millie was diagnosed with Stage IV pediatric neuroblastoma.
 Only eight days after her diagnosis, the sweet smiley little sister passed away leaving Kaden, mom, and dad to finish the trip to their new home in California.